 Because of its history, geographical position and high-quality university education system, Israel is home to a highly motivated and educated populace that is responsible for spurring the country’s high technology boom and rapid economic development.
-But all that comes with a price: 50% tax rates.
+But all that comes with a price: a top marginal tax rate of 50%.

 Yes, with all that cheese, vine and “je ne sais quoi” street vibe, France is truly a formidable country.

-However, the country has some of the highest tax rates in the world, a whopping 50.2%.
-Recently, there have even been proposals to increase the tax rate for those earning more than 1 million EUR to 75%.
+However, the country has some of the highest tax rates in the world, a whopping 50.2% top marginal rate.
+Recently, there have even been proposals to increase the marginal tax rate for those earning more than 1 million EUR to 75%.

 To put this in context, Monaco, a low tax country that is situated on the French Riviera, has no income tax and is one of the wealthiest countries in the world.
 Monaco’s low tax rates are undoubtedly one reason the French comprise almost 30% of Monaco’s citizenry.
 Who could resist enjoying the same quality of life (or better) with none of the tax obligations?

 Do take into account that Finland’s citizens are among the most depressed people, even though the country’s welfare is among the top in the world – something that could be a consequence of the high tax rates.
-The rates are so high that this small home of just 5.5 million people ranks 8th in this list of highest tax countries, courtesy of its 51.6% tax rate.
+The rates are so high that this small home of just 5.5 million people ranks 8th in this list of highest tax countries, courtesy of its top marginal tax rate of 51.6%.